csbg/SplineOmics/README.md

   develop the approach.
 - [VSchaepertoens](https://github.com/VSchaepertoens) - ✨ Developed the
-  download_enrichr_databases() function and one internal plotting function, as well as some code for the EDA plots, and the overall approach together with Thomas-Rauter.
+  download_enrichr_databases() function and one internal plotting function, as well as some code for the exploratory data analysis plots, and the overall approach together with Thomas-Rauter.